 Esther Howland was no stranger to business as her family operated the largest book and stationery store in Worcester, Massachusetts.
 She attended The Mount Holyoke Female Seminary, graduating in 1847.
 It was at The Mount Holyoke School that Howland experienced Valentine’s Day festivities, which were soon banned due to being “too frivolous.”

 The hope was that the cards would fetch $200 in orders.
 Astonishment struck when her brother returned with advance sales totaling $5,000.
 Howland realized this was far more cards than she could make for herself and she set out recruiting friends and creating one of the first assembly lines–even before Henry Ford!
 Her business was born!

-Esther Howland was not the first to create Valentines in the United States, however, her finished Valentines that conjured love and romance and popularized the lace Valentine set the standard for more than thirty years.
-Her quality, craftsmanship, style and taste made it impossible for other manufacturer’s to compete.
+Esther Howland was not the first to create Valentines in the United States.
+However, she finished Valentines that conjured love and romance and popularized the lace Valentine set the standard for more than thirty years.
+Her quality, craftsmanship, style and taste made it impossible for other manufacturers to compete.

 In 1866, Howland semi-retired and due to a knee injury would create and conduct her business from a wheelchair.
 In 1881, Howland retired fully to care for her father, selling her business, The New England Valentine Company, to associate, George C. Whitney.

 While Esther Howland was never married, she created an empire of love and beauty in her Valentines.

 Shortly after her death in 1904, a newspaper article dubbed her “The Mother of the American Valentine” and her legacy continues to the present day.